Why blocking IP addresses won't protect your ads from click fraud

 What is click fraud?

 Click fraud is a scam which steals money from advertisers and enriches publishers and ad networks.
-It works like this:
+It commonly works like this:

 1. A criminal creates a website which can display search results.
 The content of the website is irrelevant; the criminal just needs the website to be able to display search results.